Sterling-Miller/CS-423/README.md

 # CS-423 - Software Method II
-This is a library that contains all of trasnformers and functions used to complete homework assignments.
+This is a library that contains all of the trasnformers, functions, and datasets used to complete homework assignments.